MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-troubleshoot.md

 <td>This issue can occur when the <strong>EFT POS Register Number</strong> field isn't set on the register or the IIS Hardware Station.
 It can also occur if the value is set but isn't correctly synced to the POS terminal.
 Finally, it can also occur when the value is cached.</td>
 </tr>
 <td><strong>Fix</strong></td>
-<td>Follow the instructions in the <a href="#set-up-a-dynamics-365-register">Set up a Dynamics 365 register</a> section earlier in this topic.
+<td>Follow the instructions in <a href="adyen-connector-setup.md#set-up-a-dynamics-365-register">Set up a Dynamics 365 register</a>.
 Then run the <strong>1070</strong> and <strong>1090</strong> distribution schedules.
 If the issue isn't resolved, consider reactivating Modern POS, because the value of the <strong>EFT POS Register Number</strong> field might be cached and might need to be reset.</td>
 </tr>
 </tbody>
 </table>